Web Service Testing¶

 -

-Why do we Test Web Services?¶
+Why Do We Test Web Services?¶

 The purpose of Web Service Testing is to verify that all of the Application Programming Interfaces (APIs) exposed by your application operate as expected.
-In some ways they are similar to unit tests in that they test specific pieces of code rather than user interface objects.
+In some ways, they are similar to unit tests in that they test specific pieces of code rather than user interface objects.

 Testing Web Services with Rapise¶